 25-27.
 Catch-up days.
 Is there anything you didn’t finish from previous days?
 Anything that needs to be done that wasn’t on our list?
 Use these next few days to catch up a little.

 28. Windows, blind, draperies–interior.
 You may have thought we’d forgotten windows throughout the house.
 Nope, they’re here at the end.
-I recommend them that you do them all in one day, rather than piecemeal.
+I recommend them that you clean them all in one day, rather than piecemeal.
 I usually do them piecemeal, and my whole house never gets done as a result.
 And I absolutely HATE cleaning the blinds.
 Hopefully these tricks will help you and me get this nasty job done.

 Sprayway is my favorite glass cleaner.
 It doesn’t streak–unless my teenager uses it.
 I don’t know how he does it.
 I use this awesome product on windows, mirrors, and any surface that needs a quick shine.

 30. Carpets and tile floors.
 This is another one I hire out.
 There are so many great deals on carpet cleaning, and I can never get my carpets clean enough with the machines you rent at the store or that you buy.
 I think they just swirl the dirt around.
 However, if you have really old carpet, you have to weigh the value of paying for a cleaning.
 As for grout cleaning on tile floors, it is so much better if you can have them steam cleaned professionally.
 I have scrubbed the grout by hand several times.
 It is not fun.
 It makes me grouchy.
 But I do like the results.
 Here are some tips if you decide to DIY your carpet cleaning.
-I posted grout cleaning tips earlier:
+And tips for cleaning the grout.

 409 cleaner, Greased Lightning or favorite degreaser